-“Mirror Image” was very first short story I ever published and it is also the one that has been republished the most times.
+“Mirror Image” was very first short story I ever published and it is also the one that has been republished the most times and the one I get the most questions about.
 Basically, it’s a meditation on identity and body image from the point of view of a teen girl who has had the first ever brain transplant.
 The story has been republished in Canada, the US and Germany and I’ve even received letters about it from as far away as Bhutan.
 Now it’s been made into a short film by Ryerson student Fay Eagles called “Alice Was Here.”
 I went to the first public screening in May 2010 and thought she did a great job!

 Mirror Image FAQ